rajaramgautam/new_york_city_properties_sale_price/README.md

 After modeling the New York City Property data using five features (Age, Total Units, Land Square Feet, and Gross Square Feet), the Polynomial Model with degree 2 produced the best results with RMSE values of 285585, 283355 and 284915 for train, validate and test dataset.

+After modeling the New York Properties data using five features (Age, Total Units, Land Square Feet, and Gross Square Feet ), the Polynomial Model with degree 2 produced the best results with RMSE values of 261103, 265159 and 262240 for train, validate and test dataset.

-It is improvement by 10.78% over the baseline model (when comparing training data set).
-It was improved by 11.49 % for validate datadet.
+It is improvement by 9.40% over the baseline model (when comparing training data set).
+It was improved by 8.00 % for validate datadet.
 Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over $284915 RSME.
 I would recommed further cleaning data for a reliable predictor for sale price in order to use this model.
 If I have more time, I would clean the dataset for best result possible to reduce RMSE value for my models.

 # Deliverables